 Cellarium Café & Terrace

-If you’re looking for a great place to grab coffee or a quick brunch without straying far from Westminster Abbey, then Cellarium Café is a lovely spot.
-High-class and with a wonderful view of the Abbey, this place features beautifully vaulted ceiling that echo the elegant architecture of Westminster.
+If you’re looking for a great place to grab a coffee or a quick brunch without straying far from Westminster Abbey, then Cellarium Café is a lovely spot.
+High-class and with a wonderful view of the Abbey, this place features beautiful vaulted ceilings that echo the elegant architecture of Westminster.

 Ma La Sichuan

 ££ | Sichuan | Homestyle

 An intimate modern interior and an extensive Sichuan-style menu are on offer at this Monck Street Chinese joint.
 It’s a great spot for lunch, especially if you’re looking for authentic food that won’t break the bank.
 Seriously, with most dishes around £8, you’ll want to bring some friends (or ask for a to-go box.)

 Start your meal off with one of Ma La’s Streetfood Snacks, featuring homestyle dishes sourced from the strong street vendor tradition of Sichuan, China.
 The Classic Sichuan Dan Dan is fantastic, featuring wheat noodles topped with sweet and sour sauce, Sichuan pepper, and pickled vegetables.

 For your entrée, you really can’t go wrong, but we’d recommend the Dry Wok Pork Belly with Hand Torn Cabbage, cooked right at your table!